cxie19/fhc/README.md

 survival function for a group of patients with specified characteristics based on the fitted model. <br />

+The corresponding methodology paper is
+Xie, C., Huang, X., Li, R., & Pisters, P. W. T. (2022).
+A flexible-hazards cure model with application to patients with soft tissue sarcoma.
+Statistics in Medicine, 41(29), 5698–5714. https://doi.org/10.1002/sim.9588

 ## What is an FHC model

 Our proposed FHC model is in the form of the promotion time cure model